netraular/esp32_console/main/components/text_viewer/README.md

 ## Features
 -   **Full-Screen Display:** Creates a view with a title and a large, scrollable text area.
 -   **Automatic Memory Management:** Takes ownership of the dynamically allocated text buffer (`char*`) and automatically frees it when the component is destroyed, preventing memory leaks.
 -   **Exit Callback:** Uses a callback function to notify the parent view when the user wants to exit (by pressing the "Cancel" button).
+The callback now supports a `void* user_data` parameter for passing context.
 -   **Focused Input:** Registers its own button handlers, ensuring only the "Cancel" button is active to provide a simple, predictable user experience.

 ## How to Use